RaulMGS/Anvil-UW-Patcher/README.md

 Most of the times, the game has to be patched again after an update.

 ## Game Support
+- Assassin's Creed Odyssey - Ultrawide Cutscene Black Bars Removed.
+- Assassin's Creed Valhalla - Ultrawide Cutscene Black Bars Removed.
 - Supports both Uplay and Steam game binaries.
-- The script has only been tested with Assassin's Creed Odyssey.

 ## Before and Afters